KatekovAnton/MACS-docs/API/GudeForInitializationScript.md

 You can open it with any text editor, I would recommend you Visual Studio Code, Atom, Sublime Text or Notepad++ because they have option to highlight script syntax, it is very useful.

+In order to run the script, start the game, go LOCAL GAME and press small `{>}` button on the top-left corner of the screen.
+Game will start a local game with the content of `testMatch.lua`.

 ## Structure

 Lets look at the script structure